Have you ever wondered what happens to your recycling after it’s collected? Join us on a virtual tour of our sorting facility!

 When the City’s Refuse Division picks up your recycling and trash, it gets taken to a Transfer Station, where waste is transferred from the trash or recycling truck into separate semi-trucks.
 Then they haul the trash to the landfill and the recycling to the Materials Recovery Facility (MRF).

 Republic Services is the MRF for the entire Saint Louis metro area (MO and IL).
 They process and sort 800 TONS of recyclables every day–that’s over 1.5 million pounds!
-Trucks deliver recyclables every day and they get emptied onto what is called the tipping floor (pictured on right).
+Trucks deliver recyclables every day and they get emptied onto what is called the tipping floor.
 Imagine if this is what your daily ‘to-do’ list looked like!

 Workers cannot open bags